 Transport Focus

 Transport Focus (official website) is a 'watchdog' for transport users in the UK, sponsored by the Department for Transport.
-After England's major road network was taken out of direct government control, Transport Focus expanded their remit in 2015 to represent the needs of users of those roads.
-This included their launch of a regular investigation into motorway service areas, which began in 2017.
+After England's major road network was taken out of direct government control, Transport Focus had their remit expanded in 2015 to represent the needs of users of those roads.
+In practice, their work involves conducting satisfaction surveys for the benefit of the industry and the media, which since 2017 has included a regular investigation into motorway service areas.

 While their full study gives an interesting account of what customers look for in a service station, it is the so-called 'league table' that attracts press attention.
-The league table normally shows that the vast majority of service areas achieve virtually the same score, but by organising them into a scoreboard and ignoring the margin of error, it adds potential for some dramatic headlines that in turn generate publicity that keeps the organisation going.
+The league table normally shows that the vast majority of service areas achieve virtually the same score, but by organising them into a scoreboard and ignoring the margin of error, it adds potential for some dramatic headlines that in turn generate publicity that is then used to justify the watchdog's expenditure.

 Transport Focus's work remains much more thorough than many of the other 'surveys' that are published about service stations.
 However, while they sell their report as being for the benefit of consumers, their work is only really of immediate benefit of service station operators.
 For example, recent surveys have studied the use and satisfaction of different ordering systems, which no road user is going to factor into their journey, but the surveys have never studied the impact of service station location - which is extremely important to road users.

 Their relentless positivity can be seen when comparing their satisfaction scores with those of consumer group Which?
 Magazine, which in a similar period produced much, much lower results.
-There is nothing inherently wrong with either study - they are both useful tools with a lot of data that has been packaged it up for very different audiences.
+There is nothing inherently wrong with either study: they are both useful tools with a lot of data that has been packaged it up for very different audiences.
+In 2024, even Transport Focus felt fit to ask themselves why their results were seemingly out of step with public opinion, with their own foreword including the statement: "it is not clear exactly why there is such a large disparity between satisfaction at a particular site and provision as a whole".

 As the UK's road authorities and the road network's facilities now have virtually no supervision, many people imagine Transport Focus will be that regulator, but their remit is merely to represent road users and their work on roads is more like a consultancy, where they provide helpful advice to the industry but never say anything that will cause any upset.